 Crisis teams can give urgent help to people who have a mental health problem.
-This section explains what a crisis team can do and how to get help from them.
+This page explains what a crisis team can do and how to get help from them.
 Crisis teams are part of the NHS.

 - Crisis teams can support you if are having a mental health crisis in the community.
 This could be in your own home.